List of Top Equity Mutual Funds in India (2026)

 Frequently Asked Questions Equity Mutual Funds

-The types of equity mutual funds include large-cap equity funds, mid-cap equity funds, small-cap funds, diversified equity funds, and tax-saving equity mutual funds (ELSS).
+The types of equity funds include large-cap equity funds, mid-cap equity funds, small-cap funds, diversified equity funds, focused equity funds, and tax-saving equity mutual funds (ELSS).

 In growth option equity funds, profits are reinvested into the scheme instead of being paid out as dividends.
-This helps the investment grow over time through compounding.
+This helps the investment grow over time through compounding and may apply across categories, including a focused equity fund.

 Returns from equity mutual funds change with market conditions and fund performance.
 Checking historical performance helps understand trends and come up with a better equity fund investment strategy.
 However, actual results depend on how markets and companies perform in the future.

 Investors can use tools like Tickertape to analyse different schemes by checking performance, expense ratio, and portfolio details.
-This may help in comparing high-return equity funds with peers and reviewing equity fund returns for 2025.
+This may help in comparing high-return equity funds with peers, reviewing equity fund returns for 2025, and studying the top 10 equity mutual funds for research.